BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/DESIGN/FemtoRV32_IV.md

 _Same thing here, the comparison can be factored in a single adder as suggested by @mecrisp (see FemtoRV32 source), but we will ignore that for now._

+_Note: I have seen other designs where ALU operations and predicates
+       are done by the same unit, and address calculation is done by a separate adder.
+See for instance [this article](http://www.fpgacpu.org/papers/xsoc-series-drafts.pdf (not a RISC-V processor but quite similar).
+I think that my design has a smaller footprint, needs to be tested_

 [Next](FemtoRV32_V.md)